aniketyadav20/Unemployment-in-India/README.md

  alt="Logo" width="900" height="400">
 </p>
 In this above video, we can see that it is the plot between 'Estimated Uneployment Rate' and 'States', and easily identify the outliers.
+There are lots of graph in my code to identify the insights in the dataset.